Almost most people from time to time seek to avoid the pain of assuming responsibility for their own problems.

 As a result, I would watch my fellow coworkers leave the lab at four-thirty each afternoon for their homes, while I was still working in the lab up to nine o’clock at night.

-So I went to speak with my mentor, Dr. Gruber, a Chief of Staff at the VA Medical Center and explained the situation to him.
+So I went to speak with my mentor, Dr. G, a Chief of Staff at the Medical Center and explained the situation to him.

 He listened to me to very intently and receptively.